nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `deleteEmployeeEvent EVENTINDEX EMPLOYEEINDEX`

 * Remove the employee at the specified `EMPLOYEEINDEX` from the event at the specified `EVENTINDEX`.
 The `EVENTINDEX` refers to the index number shown in the displayed event list.
-The `EMPLOYEEINDEX` refers to the index number shown in the **list of employees added to the event**.
+The `EMPLOYEEINDEX` refers to the index number shown in the **displayed list of employees added to the event**.
 Both indexes **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `deleteEmployeeEvent 1 1`